Living in a small village along the Nan River

 The houses in the villages are 50/50 made of cement or traditional wooden Thai houses.
 And many houses do not have a fence or wall around their land.
 And almost none have a gate that can be closed.
 It is village life, everybody walks around and has a chat.
 Chickens are just as well walking around free.
 And also dogs.
 But again weird dogs.
 In North-East Thailand (Isaan) I am used to dogs that will attack any people passing.
 No here, no barking, no trying to bite.
 Great when bicycling in the early morning!

-And administrative it is also a weird village.
+Administrative-wise it is a weird village.
 In Thailand a village has a number (moo) within the district (tambon).
 But our village has 2 village numbers.
 So also 2 village-heads (Pu Yai Baan).
+And 2 times money from the national government!